VladaAlek/small_basketball_game/README.md

 - Chapters 6, 7 and further

-Original wireframe design delivered by Balsamiq:
+Original wireframe design delivered by [Balsamiq](https://balsamiq.com/wireframes/?gad=1&gclid=CjwKCAiA3aeqBhBzEiwAxFiOBmn_O6IcpGR1wjiCbsEXQTUx9ZDrOURnCW13o2_oEcZRXq5_mTNkUhoCPBAQAvD_BwE "Balsamiq"):

 ![Figure no. 1](assets/images/new-project-1-1.webp)
 ![Figure no. 2](assets/images/new-project-1-2-1.webp)
 ![Figure no. 3](assets/images/new-project-1-3-1.webp)
 A significant departure from the initial design involves removing the "Guest Wins!" section, present in the Figure no. 3 and repositioning the "Host," "Guest," and "Reset Button" elements.
-Menthor suggested the creation of the Instruction layer and introduction of a obvious responce, in this case audio, when clicking Host/Guest buttons
+Menthor suggested the creation of the **Instruction Layer** and introduction of a obvious, dynamic responce, in this case audio, when clicking Host/Guest buttons

 ## Testing and debugging